Kayla Treanor

-Kayla Treanor (born November 20, 1993) is an American women’s lacrosse coach for the Syracuse University Women's Lacrosse team.
-Prior to this position, she was an assistant coach for Harvard and Boston College.
+Kayla Treanor (born November 20, 1993) is an American women's lacrosse coach for the Penn State Nittany Lions women's lacrosse team.
+Prior to this position, she was the head coach at Syracuse, and an assistant coach for Harvard and Boston College.

 Having played with the Syracuse Orange at the collegiate level, she was named to the US national team 2013 onwards.
 Upon graduating from Syracuse, she was signed as a free agent by the Boston Storm of the United Women's Lacrosse League.
 She also played for the New York Fight in the Women's Professional Lacrosse League.
 In 2016, Treanor signed a deal to become the face of Nike Women's Lacrosse.

 Playing career

 At Niskayuna High School, Treanor was a top goal scorer for the school and three-time US Lacrosse All-American.
 She was on three Section II championship teams while playing alongside her older sister Alyssa Treanor.
 Treanor was recruited by multiple programs and chose Syracuse over North Carolina.